German arms exports under scrutiny as Baerbock visits Egypt | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German Foreign Minister Annalena Baerbock is ending her first official Middle East trip in Egypt, where she is expected to discuss the flow of German arms into the country.
+German Foreign Minister Annalena Baerbock is ending her first official Middle East trip in Egypt, where she is expected to discuss the flow of German weapons into the country.

 German Foreign Minister Annalena Baerbock is ending her three-day trip to the Middle East with a visit to Cairo on Saturday.

-Germany's recently installed coalition government is keen on curbing arms exports to countries outside of the European Union and NATO, with Egypt at the top of that list.
+Germany's new coalition government is keen on curbing arms exports to countries outside of the European Union and NATO, with Egypt at the top of that list.

-"German arms exports to Egypt and Saudi Arabia must not be allowed, given the problematic policies of both states" Omid Nouripour from Baerbock's Green party recently told the DPA, citing Egypt's human rights record.
+"German arms exports to Egypt and Saudi Arabia must not be allowed, given the problematic policies of both states" Omid Nouripour from Baerbock's Green Party recently told the DPA news agency, citing Egypt's human rights record.

 "There are more than 60,000 political prisoners in Egypt, a double-digit number of prisons have been newly built for this purpose," said Nouripour.